philmph/philmph.github.io/content/posts/2/opentofu-3-yaml.md

 }
 ```

 First, we transform the list from `local.yaml_data.dns_records` into an object that can be used with `for_each`.
 To give each item a key (`for_each` identifier), we use its `name` field.
-In this case, the name of the DNS record will be the key.
+In this case, the DNS record name becomes the key.

 Here's how that looks: